lofar-astron/factor/docs/pipelines/source/facetselfcal.rst

 	Full-resolution datasets (with all facet sources subtracted).

 Output
     For each band, wide-field (~ 8 degree radius) images, one from before self calibration and one from after self calibration, are made at approximately 90" resolution.
 A region of an example image is shown in Figure :num:`residual-example-image`.
 Note the improved subtraction for the circled source in the center (the facet calibrator).
+The negative holes in the image are due to the poor initial subtraction done with the direction-independent instrument tables.

     .. _residual-example-image: